 The Health, Medicine, and Society (HMS) program seeks to integrate coursework relevant to the field of medicine from across many disciplines.
 It is meant to serve students interested in a wide range of career paths, from medical provider (physician, nurse, physician assistant, midwife) to health care administrator, from public health to healthcare policy.
 The program is built upon the conviction that questions about health and healthcare can only be meaningfully addressed by integrating different disciplinary perspectives.
 Thus, it provides a framework for navigating a wide range of classes ensuring both breadth of exposure and depth of perspective.
 Students will devise a personal course of study within the structure laid out below.
 Due to the integrative and interdisciplinary nature of the program, all HMS students are strongly encouraged to consider making HMS a second major, expanding and enhancing a primary field of study.

-The program is structured around five broad areas:
+The program is structured around four broad areas:

 In addition to this interdisciplinary focus, the HMS program is committed to healthcare as a form of service.
 The completion of an HMS degree requires a practical internship or service project as the foundation of the major capstone.